Skip to content

 PUBLISHED

-Allison Tait (@athenais1674) is an Associate Professor of Law at the University of Richmond.
+Allison Tait (@athenais1674) is Professor of Law at the University of Richmond.

 Legal scholars who care about how law creates wealth and power cannot afford to disregard the trust.
 As Katharina Pistor mentions in her recent book, The Code of Capital, the trust stands out as one of Anglo-American law’s “most ingenious modules for coding capital.”
 Trusts are a longstanding component of the “feudal calculus” that Pistor shows us is still “alive and kicking” in our financial regulation.
 Since their inception in the early eleventh-century in England, trusts have been essential instruments in the great and continuing quest to preserve and protect family wealth.